burakbayramli/kod/nomadicterrain/README.md

   for free, and API key will be generated.

-- For the recoll section to work, place a symlink from `static` to the top folder of your books, and install recoll's python extensions
+- For the recoll section to work, place a symlink from `static` to the top folder of your books.
+This folder should be set for `book_dir` in the config.
+Also install recoll's python extensions (download recoll sources, go to `python` folder, run setup there).